CybAiR/joint_state_odometry/README.md

 4. Go to "candle_ros2" folder and use command "git checkout 957fb87663ba940043fe939d8c2fab79d09c000f" - this repo only works with older version.

-If you want to control your robot from the computer level, you have to install "teleop_twist_keyboard" package by using "sudo apt-get install ros-noetic-teleop-twist-keyboard" command.
+If you want to control your robot from the computer level, you have to install "teleop_twist_keyboard" package by using "sudo apt install ros-humble-teleop-twist-keyboard" command.
 \
 Next, we can go to loading this repo to workspace.
 If you are in the "src" folder, type this command: "git clone https://github.com/LukaszMajchrzak3/joint_state_odometry.git".
 \